mangix/lego/README.md

 //now in OrderBrick
 var userId = params.userId;

-//you can also use OrderBrick in the first pipe, because it's not depend on params.User.userInfo.id new Lego().start({
+//you can also use OrderBrick in the first pipe,
+//because it's not depend on params.User.userInfo.id new Lego().start({
     userId:123
 }).pipe(OrderBrick).done();